Shreveport Water Quality at a Glance

 Yes, Shreveport’s tap water is safe to drink when not under a boil advisory, according to both city officials and the Louisiana Department of Health.
 The water comes from Cross Lake and undergoes comprehensive treatment at the T.L.
 Amiss Water Treatment Plant.

-While Shreveport’s water system received failing grades from the state in 2023 and 2024, these grades reflect infrastructure and management challenges rather than immediate health risks.
+While Shreveport’s water system received a D grade (revised from F) from the state for 2024, these grades reflect infrastructure and management challenges rather than immediate health risks.
 The Louisiana Department of Health confirms that a poor water system grade does not imply unsafe water and that water systems are required to notify customers immediately when drinking water becomes unsafe.

 What caused the brown water in 2024?